smoonen/softlayer/README.md

 # softlayer
 SoftLayer related tooling

+## ims_token.py

+Demonstrate how to authenticate with the IMS API using an IBM Cloud Identity and Access Management (IAM) token rather than a classic API key.

 ## vpn_subnets.py

 SoftLayer limits a VPN connection to 64 subnets.
 If you have more than 64 subnets in